 MUZZY Online is the award winning language program, hailed by kids, parents, teachers, and librarians world-wide.
 In eight languages, MUZZY Online is a comprehensive, interactive, and fun way to learn a second language.

 NoveList (funded by LiLI) is a reader's database that offers book recommendations, discussion guides, author read-alikes, and much more.
 If you're new to the idea of NoveList, EBSCO provides a handy site for getting started.
 You can create your own account and customize your experience, as well as learn how to make full use of this great database.

-NoveList K-8 (funded by LiLI) is just like the adult version of NoveList above, but targeted at younger readers.
+NoveList K-8 (funded by LiLI) is just like the adult version of NoveList, but targeted at younger readers.
+You can find books based on authors, genres, or any category you can think of.
+Find the titles of every book in a series or individual books, all complete with plot synopses.
 If your son or daughter wants something good to read, but can't find anything, give NoveList K-8 a try.

 OverDrive is a service that allows you to download eAudio and eBooks to your Amazon Kindle, Barnes & Noble Nook, Apple iDevice, or one of several other e-readers or MP3 players.
 Go to our OverDrive Site, establish an Adobe username and password, and check out our newest way to enjoy your favorite authors.
 Holds on digital materials are available.
 Ebooks and eAudio check out for two weeks with no renewals.

 Pronunciator is the world's largest language-learning service, with 75 languages and 3,750 available courses.
 Learn how to actually speak a foreign language with the help of pronunciation analysis, virtual coaches, and simulated conversations.
 For both beginners and advanced learners, kids to adults.
 Includes interactive ESL for 50 non-English languages, too.
 Also, get the Pronunciator mobile app!